RoboJackets/urc-software/urc_platform/platform.md

 ## Overview

 The `urc_platform` package provides software nodes for interfacing with vehicle control and simulation systems.
-It includes joystick input handling, simulated GPS data processing, and twist command multiplexing for teleoperation.
+It includes joystick input handling, simulated GPS data processing, twist command multiplexing, IMU conversion, and system heartbeat publication.

 This system includes the following modules: